-2021 Restricted Stock Awards.
-On June 8, 2021, the committee approved a grant of restricted shares for the NEOs (other than the CEO and the President) as recommended by the compensation committee.
+2022 Restricted Stock Awards.
+In 2022, the committee approved grants of restricted shares for the NEOs as follows.
 Each of these grants vests ratably over a three year period, provided that the NEO is employed through each vesting date.
 Upon each vesting date, one-third of the NEO's restricted stock award will become free of any restrictions.
-Generally, if an NEO should terminate employment prior to a vesting date, any remaining unvested restricted shares would be forfeited.
+Generally, if a NEO should terminate employment prior to a vesting date, any remaining unvested restricted shares would be forfeited.